-Policyholder account balances on UL and certain investment-type contracts, such as funding agreements and guaranteed interest contracts (GICs), are valued using the retrospective deposit method and are equal to accumulated account values, which consist of deposits received, plus interest credited, less withdrawals and assessments.
+Policyholder account balances on UL and certain investment-type contracts, such as funding agreements, are valued using the retrospective deposit method and are equal to accumulated account values, which consist of deposits received, plus interest credited, less withdrawals and assessments.
 Other investment-type contracts such as payout annuities without life contingencies are valued using a prospective method that estimates the present value of future contract cash flows at the assumed credited or contract rate.
-Interest credited to these contracts ranged from 0.2% to 9.1%.
+Interest credited to these contracts ranged from 0.1% to 10.7%.